Belli (film)

-Belli (translation: Silver) is a 2014 Indian Kannada action drama film written and directed by Mussanje Mahesh.
+Belli (translation: Silver) is a 2014 Indian Kannada action film written and directed by Mussanje Mahesh.
 It stars an ensemble cast featuring Shiva Rajkumar, Kriti Kharbanda, Vinod Prabhakar, Orata Prashanth, Shishya Deepak, Venkatesh Prasad, Sudha Rani, Aravinda Rao and Padma Vasanthi.

 Produced by H. R. Rajesh, filming commenced in March 2014.
 The cinematography was done by K. S. Chandrashekar and was edited by Deepu S. Kumar.
 The soundtrack was composed by V. Sridhar.

 Belli was released on 31 October 2014, where it received mixed reviews from critics and became an average venture at the box office.

 Premise

 Basavaraj alias Belli (Shiva Rajkumar) migrates from his village to the city in search of a job, where he falls into the trap of the underworld under the leadership of a politician (Chi.
 Guru Dutt) and also meets his new friends Babu (Vinod Prabhakar), Ashwathnarayana Bhat (Shishya Deepak), Rafi (Venkatesh Prasad) and Srinivas (Orata Prashanth).
 In a clash between rival gangs, Belli's boss is killed and Belli is wounded due to an attack in his head, thus leaving him insane.
 Belli's friends feel guilty about his condition and leaves to start a new life.
 Despite his condition, Belli's memories recover in seconds/minutes where he sets out to avenge his boss' death.